 When the Texas coast erodes, property values decrease, homes are lost, tourism suffers, and local economies feel the impact.
 Additionally, without healthy beaches, dunes and wetlands to protect the coast, the impact of major storms like Hurricane Ike is far more severe.

 As steward of the Texas coast, the Texas General Land Office is leading the fight against coastal erosion.
 By maximizing federal, state and local resources, the Land Office works with all coastal stakeholders to fight erosion where it makes economic sense to do so.
-One long-term effort to maximize resources is The Texas Coastal Sediments Geodatabase (TxSed) is comprised of sediment-related geospatial and geotechnical data.
+One long-term effort to maximize resources is The Texas Coastal Sediments Geodatabase (TxSed).
+TxSed is comprised of sediment-related geospatial and geotechnical data.
 TxSed can be used to assist in identifying compatible sediment resources for proposed beach nourishment or habitat restoration projects, and can be used as an aid in the permitting/regulatory processes for such projects.
 Launch TxSED Viewer | Watch TxSed Video

 The following types of projects are generally considered by the Land Office for funding, with priority given to erosion response solutions during the biennium: